apache/atlas/docs/src/documents/Import-Export/ImportAPIOptions.md

 When an import operation is in progress and the server goes down, it would be possible to resume import from the last successfully imported entity.
 This would allow the import to resume from where it left off.

 Server-side logging is improved to display the detail of the last successfully imported entity, this includes the index within the import list and the entity's guid.
-Either can be used specify the point to resume import.
+Either can be used to specify the point to resume import.

 To use the option, set the contents of _importOptions.json_ to: